Removing a part from a glass build plate

 It’s not always a problem, of course.
 With a bit of luck and careful preparation, printed objects will stick to the print surface during printing and then pop right off the print bed once they’ve cooled down.
 Few sounds are more satisfying than the pop of a print detaching easily from the build platform after contracting slightly during cooling.

 However, all printer users will experience an overly stuck print once in a while, and the situation needs to be handled carefully to avoid damage to the parts — or, worse, the print bed itself.
-This article looks at how to remove 3D prints from bed surfaces like PEI sheets, BuildTak, and glass beds, including those coated with adhesive agents like glue stick and hairspray.
+This guide looks at how to remove 3D prints from bed surfaces like PEI sheets, BuildTak, and glass beds, including those coated with adhesive agents like glue stick and hairspray.

 Recommended reading: 3D print not sticking to print bed?
 Here’s the solution